noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   ^ 2n > every even (second) element
   ^ 2n+1 > every odd element
   ^ 3n > ever third element
 */
 :nth-child(1),
 :nth-last-child(2),
 :nth-of-type(3),
 :nth-last-of-type(4) {
 }

+/**
+  is/where pseudo classes
+  :is works as a class selector (higher specificity) :where has 0 specificity, so acts more like a fallback target subgset of elements with the same base class */
+.cta :is(li, p, button) {
+}
+.cta :where (li, p, button) {
+}

 /* attribute selectors */